Aashiq-Edavalapati/Data-Structures-and-Algorithms/Patterns/Binary Search/BINARY_SEARCH_PLAYBOOK.md

 3. ### The "Discard Half" Test
     Ask yourself this question: "If I pick a random value from my search space, can I definitively **eliminate half** of the remaining possibilities?"
 If the answer is yes, it’s a Binary Search problem.
 This applies even in seemingly unsorted arrays, like in the "Find Peak Element" problem.

+4. ### The "Min of Max" / "Max of Min" Pattern

+Sometimes the problem is framed in terms of *minimizing the worst-case scenario* or *maximizing the best-case scenario*.
+These often boil down to a binary search on the answer where your check function tries to see if a certain **"threshold"** is possible.

+#### Typical wordings:

+"Minimize the maximum load..."

+"Minimize the largest distance..."

+"Maximize the minimum profit..."

+"Maximize the smallest gap..."

+#### Key insight:

+- You’re not directly searching for an element in an array.
+Instead, you’re searching for a numerical threshold that controls some process.

+- The monotonicity comes from the fact that if you can achieve a certain threshold k, you can usually achieve any threshold worse than that (and vice versa for the opposite case).

+- Write a can_solve(k) that returns True if you can achieve the required condition with k as your min/max threshold.
+Then binary search to find the optimal k.

+#### Example problems:

+- **Split Array Largest Sum (LeetCode 410)** — minimize the maximum subarray sum.

+- **Aggressive Cows** — maximize the minimum distance between cows.

+- **Painter's Partition Problem** — minimize the maximum time taken by a painter.

 -----

 ## 🎯 Solved Problems